jianqingzheng/jianqingzheng0.github.io/_research/research.md

 ### <b>Brain-Computer Interface Framework for NAO Robot</b>
 * 2017, _Imperial College London, London, UK_
 * Removed the artefacts caused by electromyography and electrooculography from electroencephalograph (EEG) signals using Wavelet Analysis.
-Extracted the features of the EEG signals using Common Spatial Pattern filter.
-Used Linear Discriminant Analysis, Support Vector Machine, Convolutional Neural Network and RNN to classified two (and three) kinds of imaginary motion.
-Transmitted classified data to the second computer with SSH protocol by Python-Socket for real-time control of one NAO robot out of a maze.
+Extracted the features of the EEG signals using Common Spatial Pattern (CSP) filter.
+Used Linear Discriminant Analysis (LDA), Support Vector Machine (SVM), Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN) to classified two kinds of imaginary motion.
+Transmitted classified data to the second computer with SSH protocol by Python-Socket for real-time control of one NAO robot.
 Implemented colourized boundary distance measurement using histogram equalization to enhance contrast, a Laplacian filter to detect edge and a homogeneous transformation to reconstruct the 3-D coordinates.
+Controlled a NAO robot to walk out of a maze with EEG.
-* __Contribution__:
+* __Contribution__: Optimized the algorithm of artefact removal.
+Extracted feature using CSP filter.
+Classfied EEG signal using LDA in MATLAB and OpenVibe as well as kernal SVM in OpenVibe.
+Transmitted classified data with SSH.

 ### <b>Smartphone Download-Management System</b>
 * 2016, _University of Liverpool, Liverpool, UK_